OfficeDev/office-js-docs-pr/docs/word/word-add-ins-core-concepts.md

 localization_priority: Priority
 ---

-# Fundamental programming concepts with the Word JavaScript API
+# Word JavaScript object model in Office Add-ins

 This article describes concepts that are fundamental to using the [Word JavaScript API](../reference/overview/word-add-ins-reference-overview.md) to build add-ins.
 It introduces core concepts that are fundamental to using the API.